presetslrdev/ElatoAI/README.md

 4. **Choose edge server option**

-- **ELATO_MODE:** We offer a fully hosted edge server for you to use.
-Register your device on the [device settings page](https://wwww.elatoai.com/home/settings/device) and it will automatically connect to our edge server.
+- **ELATO MODE:** Got your own ESP32 hardware device?
+We offer a fully hosted edge server for you to use!
+Register your device on the [settings page](https://wwww.elatoai.com/home/settings/device) and it will automatically connect to our edge server.
 Check out our [Pricing page](https://www.elatoai.com/#pricing) for more details.

-- **DEV_MODE:** Alternatively, you can run your own edge server locally by following the instructions below and in the [Deno server README](server-deno/README.md).
+- **DEV MODE:** Alternatively, you can run your own edge server locally by following the instructions below and in the [Deno server README](server-deno/README.md).

 > **Pro Tip:** You can adjust this server setting in the `firmware-arduino/Config.h` file.